 6) Book active cruise excursions when you have days in port.
-There is any number of cruise excursions you can take in each port stop.
+There are any number of cruise excursions you can take in each port stop.
 You can see which ones require the most energy ( and will, therefore, burn the most calories) by a small logo next to the description.
 The logo will have a description next to it such as easy activity, moderate activity, or difficult or possibly strenuous activity.
 Obviously, to burn more calories, you would want to choose the difficult or strenuous choices which usually include hikes, kayaking, canoeing, etc. There are other choices which also burn calories and won't cause you so much strain such as snorkeling, scuba diving or horseback riding.
 The choice is yours.
 My advice would be to stay active, but enjoy yourself while doing it.

 There you have it...6 tips to help you go on a cruise and not come back with 5 - 10 more pounds than when you left!
 Enjoy your next cruise!